xklob/xklob.github.io/README.md

 While the first two iterations were largely unsuccessful, I was able to learn enough about what I was doing and what needed to be done that I was able to succeed with Tarkin.
 Tarkin is currently decomissioned (it requires some amount of upkeep as the on-chain situation evolves, and I don't currently have the time for that), but while it was running, it generated a decent amount of profit - nothing crazy, but enough to get by on in San Francisco, where I lived at the time.
 I call that a major achievement.

 You can see the EOA that I used to run Tarkin on the two main chains I operated on - [Polygon](https://polygonscan.com/address/0x96fa6ACfc5F683Db191234c74D315e5D732b07c0) and [Binance Smart Chain](https://bscscan.com/address/0x96fa6ACfc5F683Db191234c74D315e5D732b07c0), which have 10,000+ and 400,000 transactions, respectively.

+## Spearbot - Automated Agent-Based Vulnerability Scanner
+(for Solidity Smart Contracts with GPT4, Pinecone, and RAG)

+In Q2 2023, shortly after GPT4 was released to the public via Azure, I contracted with Spearbit Labs (linkedin.com/company/spearbit-labs) to develop an agent capable of analyzing blockchain protocols and smart contract architecture for exploits and potential vulnerabilities.
+While limited in its effectiveness due to the small context window and relatively low intelligence of GPT4 (compared to GPT5 and flagship large language models), effective use of the Langchain framework along with a Pinecone vectorstore and retrieval-augmented generation (RAG) allowed the system to accurately identify and diagnose common Solidity exploit patterns, such as re-entrancy attacks, loss-of-ownership scenarios, and other non-novel attacks.
+This was a limited contract for one month only, but I was able to achieve all of the above in this time period.
+Codebase can be found on my GitHub: github.com/xklob/spearbot-node